pazsea/pazsea/README.md

 ### Hey there! 👋

-I'm a Front End developer based in Uppsala.
+I'm a Front End developer based in Uppsala, Sweden.
 I'm passionate about JavaScript, specifically React & TypeScript.
 I also dabble in Svelte and C# ❤️

 Status ✍️
 - 📫 How to reach me: [E-mail](mailto:pazsea.github@google.com)